We believe everyone should have a safe, affordable place to live and call home. We believe all families deserve to be warm, healthy, and housed.

 4. If you meet items 1-3 above, call the CAC at (360) 438-1100 to schedule an appointment.
 CAC will determine your eligibility and help you apply for the City’s Helping Neighbors program.
 All appointments are over the phone as the CAC offices are closed to the public at this time.

 The goal of our Weatherization Program is to improve the quality of life for our clients by reducing their energy and budget burdens, allowing them to become more self-sufficient.
 Last year we improved the health and safety of more than 104 homes and provided basic services to an additional 71 homes.
+Interested in a flow chart visualization of the Weatherization process?
+Please click HERE.

 The Weatherization Program delivered by the Community Action Council of Lewis, Mason, and Thurston Counties receives its funding from the Washington State Department of Commerce.
 It includes federal funds from the Bonneville Power Association, the Department of Energy, and the Department of Health and Human Services, as well as the state-funded Energy Match Makers Program.
 Additional funding comes through partnerships with local utilities, such as Puget Sound Energy (PSE), and other contributions so that these services may be delivered to you free of charge.